-The Almighty Mason Jar
+The Almighty Mason Jar is a trend for many weddings.

 “I’m going to officially say it this year: Mason jars are out!” says Mark Fahey, general manager and head designer at Becky’s Flowers.